 - A full financial report on how the funds, including receipts,

-- An 800-word article (with the focus and format agreed with Dr
+- An 800-word or 1,500 word article (focus and format to be agreed with Dr

 Claire Hitchings FBASES) for consideration in The Sport and Exercise Scientist.

-Recipients of a grant are advised to read ‘Guidelines for Contributors to The Sport and Exercise Scientist’.
-Available: org.uk/SES-Contributors
+Recipients of a grant are advised to read the ‘Guidelines for Contributors to The Sport and Exercise Scientist’.

-- If a full financial report and an 800-word article for The Sport
+- If a full financial report and an 800-word or 1,500-word article for The Sport

 and Exercise Scientist are not received within the specified time period,

 the grant entitlements will be rescinded, and grant payments will have to

 be refunded to BASES in full.